Demonstrations on Campus

 6. If non-compliance with this Policy also involves violations of State or Federal law, the College may pursue prosecution of chargeable offenses against violators, and/or recovery of money damages from them for any harm to or loss or destruction of College property resulting from the misconduct.

 1. Registered student organizations, full- or part-time students and employees of the College who wish to schedule a demonstration, rally or similar activity, may request to use one of the locations specified below through the regular reservation procedure.
 Any such request should be submitted at least four (4) weeks in advance of the activity, whenever possible.
 The Center for Student Involvement will respond promptly to any reservation request.
 In the event a request is denied, an appeal may be made to the Dean Of Students who shall respond promptly to any such appeal.
 Demonstrations will be permitted at the following locations, unless a College department or another organization has previously reserved the location:

 - Quad – paved area surrounding the bust of William Rainey Harper

 - Quad – grassy area between Buildings D, H, L and F.

-2. Demonstrations may be held at other locations on campus with the approval of the Dean of Student Affairs on a first-come, first-served basis after an assessment that the demonstrations will not otherwise interfere with scheduled College use or jeopardize the safety of members of the College community and general public, and that they are, as proposed, consistent with these guidelines.
+2. Demonstrations may be held at other locations on campus with the approval of the Dean Of Students on a first-come, first-served basis after an assessment that the demonstrations will not otherwise interfere with scheduled College use or jeopardize the safety of members of the College community and general public, and that they are, as proposed, consistent with these guidelines.